DurgeshS-25/Adventure-works-Piepline/README.md

 Azure_Project/
 │
-├── Dataset/                     # Contains the dataset used for the project ├── Silver_Layer_Script/         # Scripts for processing data into the Silver Zone ├── .gitignore                   # Git ignore file for sensitive and unnecessary files ├── Notes_Azure_project.txt      # Notes and documentation for the project setup ├── README.md                    # Project documentation (this file)
+├── Dataset/                     # Contains the dataset used for the project ├── Silver_Layer_Script/         # Contains scripts for processing data into the Silver Zone │   ├── Gold View/               # Contains scripts for creating Gold View data │   │   ├── Create External Tables.sql  # sql script for creating external tables │   │   ├── Gold_View.sql # This consists of all the view scripts for the external tables │   │   ├── Gold_schema.sql # this consits of a single script for creating the gold schema │   ├── Silver Layer Script.ipynb  # Jupyter notebook for Silver Layer transformations ├── .gitignore                   # Git ignore file for sensitive and unnecessary files ├── Notes_Azure_project.txt      # Notes and documentation for the project setup ├── README.md                    # Project documentation (this file)